 Reputable sites that link to you will increase your reputation.
 After all, if a reputable site feels that your site is valuable enough to link to, that means that your page has more value.
 You can tell if a site is considered reputable both by how high it appears in search engines and its Google PageRank.
 Furthermore, because they represent schools and universities, .edu sites have a better reputation.

 Try to get links from similar sites (HIGH PRIORITY)

 Inbound links from sites similar to your own are important as well.
 This indicates that your site does have content related to that topic.
 Plus, it indicates that your competition finds your site valuable, and that gives your site more credibility.

 Try to get links from .edu, and .gov sites (HIGH PRIORITY)

-Sites that are on .edu and .gov top-level domains have a large amount of credibility because they are very difficult to get.
+Sites with.edu and.gov top-level domains have a high level of credibility because they are extremely difficult to obtain.